opensource-opentype/features/README.md

 --------------------------------

 The features of interest break into a few broad categories.
-Some define script-shaping behavior that is mandatory to making text look correct in a given language / writing-system combination.
+Some define script-shaping behavior that is mandatory for making text look correct in a given language / writing-system combination.
 Some others are intended to be active all the time, making adjustments to glyph selection or placement without user intervention.
 Still others are